EliasF05/eliasf05.github.io/eu.md

 [^1]: This definition of aleatoric uncertainty has been criticized because it will be affected because of the learner's inability to learn a Dirac delta distribution for $$Q$$ from a finite amount of samples.
 Most often, the true $$\theta$$ will have a lower entropy than the average $$\theta$$ under $$Q$$, and we will therefore generally overestimate the true amount of irreducible noise in the data-generating process, as has been empirically demonstrated in \[2\].
 However, the use of this definition remains standard practice.
 [^2]: This too has been criticized, and this too remains standard practice.
+[^3]: Bayesian neural networks can provide this black magic sometimes, but suffer from limitations such as even larger computational cost than deep ensembles.